 \subsubsection{Voronoi Diagram}

-Voronoi diagram can be understood as a specific kind of kernel which is influenced by kernels around.

 Each spatial point $\bm{x} \in \R^2$ is assigned to the nearest pedestrian $\alpha$ at position $\bm{x}_{\alpha}$.
-The set of these points is called Voronoi cell in \cite{steffen2010methods} and it is denoted as $A_{\alpha}$ for pedestrian $\alpha$.
-Thus the area $A_{\alpha}$ may be interpreted as the pedestrian support as it was in the context above.
-However $A_\alpha$ does not depend on any blur parameter $R$ here.
+The set of these points is called the Voronoi cell in \cite{steffen2010methods}, denoted as $A_{\alpha}$ for pedestrian $\alpha$.
+Thus, the area $A_{\alpha}$ may be interpreted as the pedestrian support as it was in the context above.
+However, $A_\alpha$ does not depend on any blur parameter $R$ here.

-It is possible to use a supplementary parameter as an upper boundary of the size of the Voronoi cell like it is discussed in \cite{steffen2010methods}.
-Nevertheless we do not implement this kind of parameter in our study - it would have a different meaning (maximum blur) than a simple blur of pedestrian used in other kernels, thus it would not have been comparable.
-Beside that the maximum blur would influence only the low occupied room, i.e. only the beginning of density time series under conditions of our experiment.
-However it is necessary to think about usage the maximum blur in general situations.
+It is possible to use a supplementary parameter as an upper boundary for the size of the Voronoi cell as discussed in \cite{steffen2010methods}.
+Nevertheless, we do not implement this parameter in our study.
+It would have a different meaning (maximum blur) than a simple blur of pedestrians used in other kernels, thus it would not have been comparable.
+Besides, the maximum blur would only influence the low occupied room, i.e., only the beginning of the density time series under the conditions of our experiment (see details in further section).
+However, it is necessary to consider using the maximum blur in general situations.

-We have to remark that the authors \cite{steffen2010methods} summed in the relation (\ref{eq:kernel_rho_def}) Voronoi cells of pedestrians that lie inside the detector at least by a part of their Voronoi cells (the sum is greater than real contained mass), or Voronoi cells of pedestrians that lie inside the detector (the sum is lower than real contained mass).
-We use here the accurate sum of the part of Voronoi cells lying inside the detector - not less, not more.
-The situation is depicted in Figure \ref{fig:steffen_voronoi}.
+As introduced in \cite{steffen2010methods} and depicted in Figure \ref{fig:steffen_voronoi}, there are multiple ways to evaluate density in a detector using the Voronoi approach.
+It is possible to incorporate cells that have a cross-section with the detector, or only cells of pedestrians with their head positions in the detector, or to cut cells to an exact detector area.
+In this study, we have implemented the exact approach.